 Eco-Friendly and Cruelty-Free Choices

 More and more designers and brands are starting to realise that their practices aren’t helping the planet.
 That using certain animal-sourced materials is cruel and inhumane.
-As more customers become aware of these type of practices, the less dollars they’re willing to give to these companies.
+As more customers become aware of these types of practices, the dollars they’re willing to give to these companies.

 You can shop my Instagram by visiting LIKETOKNOW.IT/STYLINGLIFETODAY